-Figure 25: Msunduzi spatial development vision
+Figure 46: Msunduzi spatial development vision

-5.2.1 Theory of change
+6.2.1 Theory of change

 To help the Msunduzi Municipality achieve its vision, the SDF must be underpinned by a strong and measurable change management strategy.
 The SDF thus proposes a theory of change that lends itself to an outcomes-led planning approach that will support spatial targeting and enable investment coordination.
-The theory of change is indicated in Figure 26.
+The theory of change is indicated in Figure 47.

-To achieve the vision, the SDF will set out to firstly Reclaim the City over the short term (year 1 - 10) and thereafter Take the City Forward (year 10 - 20).
+To achieve the vision, the SDF will set out to firstly Reclaim the City within the first 10-year period and thereafter Take the City Forward (year 10 - 20).
 These two phases will be focused over the short and long term, respectively, but will are not mutually exclusive and may also occur with some degree of overlap.